ibm-cloud-docs/event-notifications/getting-started.md

 This tutorial walks you through the steps that you need to take before you create an {{site.data.keyword.en_full_notm}} service.
 {: shortdesc}

 {{site.data.keyword.en_short}} is a routing service that provides you with information about critical events that occur in your {{site.data.keyword.cloud}} account.
-You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services and applications to human destinations, such as Email, SMS, and Push notifications, or to service destinations, such as Webhooks and cloud services.
+You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services and applications to human destinations, such as email, SMS, and push notifications, or to service destinations, such as webhooks and cloud services.

 ## Create an {{site.data.keyword.cloud_notm}} account
 {: #en-cloud-ac}